derekquinn/cyansky/Readme.md

 The Model View ViewModel design pattern is typical for `SwiftUI` .
 It is (in some ways) a variation of the MVC pattern used in `UIKit`.
 MVVM consists of three layers (you gussed it) the Model, View and ViewModel.

 1. Model - Includes domain business logic and Swift types (structs) that correspond to the API.
-  – `Weather.swift`
+  – ex.`Weather.swift`
-1. View - This is where we get to make use of the new `SwiftUI` view.
-The view is what the user sees. - `WeatherView.swift` In `SwiftUI`, we can define a struct that conforms to `PreviewProvider` to instantly render a preview without running a simulator.
-This can considerably speed up development time.
+1. View - The view is what the user sees.
+In `SwiftUI`, we can define a struct that conforms to `PreviewProvider` to instantly render a preview without running a simulator.
+This can considerably speed up development time. - ex.`WeatherView.swift`
 1. ViewModel - Serves as a connection between `Weather.swift` and `WeatherView.swift` .
 Handles all user interaction and contains the current state of the view.

 ## State Management in SwiftUI